Virginia Antitrust Attorneys

 - Price Fixing: There are only two companies in a specific industry, and the products are so similar that the consumer is indifferent between the two except for price.
 In order to avoid a price war, the companies sell the products at the same price to maintain margin, which results in a higher cost than the consumer would otherwise have to pay.

 Antitrust law is violated as these companies act together in order to sabotage competition on the merits by engaging in activities that are exclusionary or predatory restraints on trade.
 These types of violations come in a variety of other forms, such as market division by competitors, tying arrangements, and predatory pricing.
 Illegal agreements can exist between direct competitors (known as horizontal agreements), but can also exist between parties in supply chain of a product (known as vertical agreements, such as between a supplier and a vendor).

-Antitrust law is complicated and intricate, and the Virginia antitrust attorneys at MartinWren, P.C. welcome the opportunity to represent you or your business in an antitrust situation.
+Antitrust law is complicated and intricate, and the Antitrust Attorneys from VA at MartinWren, P.C. welcome the opportunity to represent you or your business in an antitrust situation.
 Our business savvy and solid grasp on the law is crucial to properly advising clients and pursuing all proper remedies no matter the type of antitrust situation you face.

 Each year, thousands of businesses are victimized by unfair competition and trade practices by competitors.
 Fortunately, legal redress is often available.
 For more information, please contact Virginia Antitrust Attorneys (either Robert E. Byrne, Jr. or John B. Simpson at 434-817-3100) to discuss how best to address an antitrust legal situation facing your business.